teaguestockwell/levels-v2v3-express/readme.md

 # What the heck is a fullstack template?
 BSwenson made a tool that mock the P1 env locally by injecting an auth header.
 This allows us to create roles and profiles for users authenticated with P1's Keycloak: https://code.il2.dso.mil/brandon.swenson/fullstack-template
 # A REST API with auth using Prisma-Express-Node-PGSql
-to view live data while runing, use the examples with vs code rest client || attach terminal to running api container and run: npx prisma studio
+to view live data while running, use the examples with vs code rest client || attach terminal to running api container and run: npx prisma studio
-### Postgress img out of space on mac?
+### Postgresql img out of space on mac?
 1. https://github.com/docker/for-mac/issues/371#issuecomment-248404423
 2. reset docker to factory defaults
 3. docker pull nginx && docker pull node:14.15.4 && docker pull nginx